Skip to Content

 How to Get to Ghosties Beach

 To get to Ghosties Beach in NSW, you’ll need a car.
 There are no public transport options for accessing this beach.
-If you don’t have your own vehicle, we recommend using RentalCars.com.
-It’s a fantastic search engine for finding the cheapest car hire.
+If you don’t have your own vehicle, we recommend hiring one.

 From Sydney, it’s a roughly 1.5–2 hour drive to get to Ghosties Beach.
 From Newcastle, it’s approximately an hour.
 Given its convenient location, it makes for an epic day trip from either destination.